Drug Abuse Statistics & Prevention

 How Many People Use Drugs?

 Compared to illegal drugs, prescription drugs cause more overdoses than heroin, meth, and cocaine combined.
-Prescription drugs such depressants, opioids, and anti-depressants are responsible for up to 45 percent of overdose deaths each year.
+Prescription drugs such as depressants, opioids, and anti-depressants are responsible for up to 45 percent of overdose deaths each year.

 In one year alone: